Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 2. I speak it (refering to Icelandic).
 3. Do you miss her?
 4. He eats it.
-5. She loves him. but he does not love her.
+5. She loves him, but he does not love her.